FREQUENTLY ASKED QUESTIONS

 While we pay close attention and are in consistent communication with the Democratic Party’s official leadership at the Democratic National Committee (DNC) and Democratic Legislative Campaign Committee (DLCC), we are not affiliated with them.
 Flippable is an independent, innovative addition to the progressive landscape.

-Flippable is focused on flipping 100 seats in 13 state chambers in 9 states this year.
-The states are New Hampshire, Pennsylvania, Florida, Michigan, Minnesota, Wisconsin, Texas, Colorado, and Arizona.
-The 2018 elections in these states provide opportunities to flip chambers, break Republican supermajorities, or lay essential groundwork of Democratic gains before the 2020 elections and 2021 redistricting process.
+In the 2018 elections, Flippable supported 130 candidates in 14 state chambers in New Hampshire, Pennsylvania, Florida, Michigan, Minnesota, Wisconsin, Texas, Colorado, Arizona, and North Carolina.
+In these states, we helped flip four chambers, break three Republican supermajorities, and lay essential groundwork of Democratic gains before the 2020 elections and 2021 redistricting process.

 Are you only focused on races that are already likely to flip?
 Is that impactful?